Law Enforcement Burnout: Signs, Causes, and How to Recover

 Stress vs burnout

 Burnout does not occur all at once and often isn't recognized until someone is completely exhausted.
-As burnout worsens, one’s sense of compassion and empathy gets replaced with complacency and cynicism.
-This eventually start affecting everyone around them.
+As burnout worsens, a person's sense of compassion and empathy may be replaced by complacency and cynicism.
+This eventually starts affecting everyone around them.

-When a person is not mentally and physically at their best, it’s much harder to respond effectively to high-pressure situations.
-Officers that don't take steps to manage their mental wellbeing put themselves at risk of becoming static, addeding strain on their interpersonal relationships.
-If you or someone you know is expressing signs of burnout, don’t ignore the symptoms!
+When a person is not mentally and physically at their best, it becomes much harder to respond effectively to high-pressure situations.
+Officers who don't take steps to manage their mental wellbeing put themselves at risk of becoming withdrawn and disengaged, adding strain to their interpersonal relationships.
+If you or someone you know is showing signs of burnout, don't ignore the symptoms.

 Burnout negatively impacts all areas of life - including work, family, and friendships.
 If not addressed, it can also result in long-term debilitating physical challenges.
 Luckily, burnout is treatable at any stage, and the sooner symptoms are acknowledged and managed, the less negative impact there will be.
 But effectively preventing and reducing burnout requires a certain amount of vulnerability and a commitment to stress-management tools.